forestdb/forestdb.org/models/2025-problang-comparison-class.md

 Uncertainty About Comparison Class:
-- If c, or a sample of classPrior, is subordinate then subordinate params is used if not then superordinate params are used Simulates the behavior of speaker 1, modeling how likely the speaker is to choose an utterance based on how likely that utterance would make the lister arrive at the correct understanding.
+- If c, or a sample of classPrior, is subordinate then subordinate params is used if not then superordinate params are used

 Simulating Speaker 1
+- Simulates the behavior of speaker 1, modeling how likely the speaker is to choose an utterance based on how likely that utterance would make the lister arrive at the correct understanding.

-- chooses an utterance based on state, thresholds, and comparison class -Observe builds in the .score syntax from factor to keep track of what utterances are especially likely for speaker 1 to use, allowing the pragmatic listener to reason about the speaker's choice of utterance
+- Chooses an utterance based on state, thresholds, and comparison class

+- Observe builds in the .score syntax from factor to keep track of what utterances are especially likely for speaker 1 to use, allowing the pragmatic listener to reason about the speaker's choice of utterance

 Return